weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 2.22 Theorem Let {E,} be a (finite or infinite) collection of sets E,.
 Then (20) Y Ej = (ED.

 Proof Let A and B be the left and right members of (20).
-If x € A, then x c\, E,, hence x c E, for any a, hence x € E{ forevery a, so that x  [ ES.
+If x  \in  A, then x c\, E,, hence x c E, for any a, hence x  \in  E{ forevery a, so that x  [ ES.
 Thus A < B.
 34 PRINCIPLES OF MATHEMATICAL ANALYSIS

 2.23

-Conversely, if x € B, then x € E for every a, hence x c E, for any o, hence x c J, Es, so that x € (UU, E,)*.
+Conversely, if x  \in  B, then x  \in  E for every a, hence x c E, for any o, hence x c J, Es, so that x  \in  (UU, E,)*.
 Thus Bc A.
 It follows that A = B.

 Theorem A set Eis open if and only if its complement is closed.

-Proof First, suppose E€ is closed.
-Choose x € E. Then x c Ec, and x is not a limit point of E°.
+Proof First, suppose E \in  is closed.
+Choose x  \in  E. Then x c Ec, and x is not a limit point of E°.
 Hence there exists a neighborhood N of x such that En N is empty, that is, N c E. Thus X is an interior point of E, and E is open.

 Next, suppose E is open.
 Let x be a limit point of E°.
-Then every neighborhood of X contains a point of E°, so that x is not an interior point of E. Since E is open, this means that x € E°.
+Then every neighborhood of X contains a point of E°, so that x is not an interior point of E. Since E is open, this means that x  \in  E°.
 It follows that Eis closed.

 Corollary A set F is closed if and only if its complement is open.